Polydile/dile-components/docs/components/dile-select-ajax.md

 - **loading**: Boolean, state property that indicates whether the component is currently loading data from the endpoint.
 - **isSelected**: Boolean, a property that indicates whether an option has been selected.
 - **static**: Boolean, when set to `true`, disables the search functionality and displays all options when the select is initialized.
+- **message**: A custom message to display.
+- **hideErrorOnInput**: Hide error messages and error state if the user interacts with this component.

 ## Methods